WORK-BASED LEARNING

 Q: How many hours is the internship?

-A: The internship is six to nine hours weekly.
+A: The internship is generally six to nine hours weekly.

 Q: Is this a paid or unpaid internship?